adis

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear usage context: 'useful for screening invoice-issuer lists or supplier portfolios.'
-It implies lighter than single-subject check but does not explicitly state when not to use or exclude alternatives.
-The guidance is clear but lacks explicit exclusions.
+The description provides clear context: it is 'lighter than the single-subject check' and 'useful for screening invoice-issuer lists or supplier portfolios.'
+It does not explicitly state when not to use it or name alternatives directly, but the comparison to the single-subject check implies when a more detailed lookup might be needed.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.